-This post shows you the postcard-pretty Palma de Mallorca old town that hides behind the famous cathedral.
+This post will show you the postcard-pretty Palma de Mallorca old town that hides behind the famous cathedral.
 El Casco Antiguo has been there for hundreds of years before any tourists came to the island.

 People live their life in narrow cobbled streets like they always did.
 Palma de Mallorca old town is the real Mallorca that you shouldn’t miss when visiting the island.

 Palma de Mallorca architecture: Can Casayas